-EVALUATION WEIGHT DESCRIPTION Online Quizzes 20% Eight quizzes covering the self-study content throughout the term.
-Participation 10% Half the marks are for participation and the other half for getting the questions correct on Top Hat during live in-person classes.
-Top Hat may not be done remotely.
-Students must be present in-person in class to participate in Top Hat.
+EVALUATION WEIGHT DESCRIPTION Online Quizzes 10% Best five of six assignments at 2% each.
+It is a breach of academic integrity to do the assignments with a tutor or tutoring service or other students.
+The assignment must be done individually by the student.
+Participation via Top Hat 15% Half the marks are for participation and the other half for getting the questions correct on Top Hat during live in-person classes.
+It is a breach of academic integrity to do the Top Hat from outside the classroom or to receive answers from another section.
+You must be physically present in the classroom to attempt Top Hat.
 Midterm: chapters 1, 2, 3, 4, and 9.
-30% Saturday October 21 st , at 1 pm.
-Length: 2 hours.
-The midterm will be in in-person, and a laptop computer is required.
-Final Exam: chapters 5, 6, 7, 8, and 10 40% Scheduled through the Office of the Registrars Office, 2 hours, in-person.
+35% Date and time on the last page of the course outline.
+Final Exam: chapters 5, 6, 7, 8, and 10 40% Date and time on the last page of the course outline.